NysonJVanthin/nysonvanthin.github.io/README.md

 # Small Facts About Me! ༉‧₊˚.
   Welcome to my github profile!
-As always my name is Nyson to get some confusion out of the way it is pronouced like the car Nissan.
+As always my name is Nyson to get some confusion out of the way it is pronouced like the car Nissan (nee-saan).
   I am a Information Technology Services student that is constantly learning!